Lindon, Colorado

 Lindon is an unincorporated community and a U.S. Post Office located in Washington County, Colorado, United States.
 The Lindon Post Office has the ZIP Code 80740.

 Geography

-Lindon is located at (39.736894,-103.405552).

 Lindon's previous names included Linden and Harrisburg.

 Climate

 According to the Köppen Climate Classification system, Lindon has a cold semi-arid climate, abbreviated "BSk" on climate maps.
-The hottest temperature recorded in Lindon was 108 °F on June 25, 2012 and June 27, 2012, while the coldest temperature recorded was -30 °F on December 22, 1989.
+The hottest temperature recorded in Lindon was 108 °F on June 25, 2012, June 27, 2012, and July 27, 2026, while the coldest temperature recorded was -30 °F on December 22, 1989.